BlastWind/journey-through-formal-methods/README.md

 I hope that when you see this, I have a few crisp chapters done.
 But it will be a long journey for me.
 Out of the eight sections I planned, I am only confident in writing about the first two with my current knowledge.
 But, this is my profession, so I get the chance to sit in it all day, and I will sure slay the beast.

+Reminders to self:
+1. A concept is useless without examples,
+2. Put myself in it sometimes — how did I learn X?